danieldonatsch/Advent-of-Code-2024/README.md

 Keys and locks are given.
 As the description already says: Try each key with each lock and count the pairs that (may) fit.
+\\
+The last start is not earned by solving a puzzle.
+It's a gift for those, who solved all 49 puzzles.
+Thanks! :-)